External Ids for TLR10 Gene

 GeneCards Summary for TLR10 Gene

 TLR10 (Toll Like Receptor 10) is a Protein Coding gene.
 Diseases associated with TLR10 include superficial basal cell carcinoma and tonsillitis.
-Among its related pathways are Immune System and Infectious disease.
+Among its related pathways are Th17 Differentiation Pathway and Toll-Like receptor Signaling Pathways.
 GO annotations related to this gene include transmembrane signaling receptor activity.
 An important paralog of this gene is TLR6.

 UniProtKB/Swiss-Prot for TLR10 Gene